 Step 1 Get Data in a Component

-Currently the chart is configured is to work with a small data set, which is configured in the first line of code in the ngOnInit() function.
+Currently, the chart's small data set is configured in the first line of code in the ngOnInit() function.
 To get a large data set in the PriceChartComponent, you must use AppService in the component.
 To do so, in the app folder, open the pricechart.component.ts file, navigate to the ngOnInit() function, and (in the function) delete the first line of code and make a call to appService getStcoks() method.
-Replace only the first line of code as shown below and leave other codes of ngOnInit() to function as they are.
+Replace only the first line of code as shown below, and leave other codes of ngOnInit() to function as they are.

-Step 2 Run The Application
+Step 2 Run the Application